tanvviii/Warrior-Runner/Presentation.md

   - ⁠ self.playing ⁠ (boolean)

 ## *Why These Structures?*

-•⁠-  *⁠*Lists*: Ideal for dynamic collections needing frequent iteration (e.g., drawing all obstacles) •⁠-  ⁠**Dictionaries*: Efficient lookups for resources/configuration •⁠-  *⁠*Classes*: Encapsulation of game object logic (player, enemies, etc.)
-•⁠-  *⁠*No complex structures needed*: The game's simplicity avoids trees/graphs
+- **Lists**
+  Used for dynamic collections that need frequent iteration.
+  *Example: storing and updating all active obstacles.*

+- **Dictionaries**
+  Great for quick lookups, especially useful for managing assets, configurations, or power-up states.

+- **Classes**
+  Enable clean encapsulation of logic and data for game elements like the player, obstacles, power-ups, and UI components.

+- **No Complex Structures Needed**
+  Due to the game's straightforward mechanics, advanced structures like trees or graphs are unnecessary.

 The design focuses on *O(1) access* for critical operations (e.g., player input) and *O(n) iteration* for rendering/updating objects—a optimal tradeoff for a 2D runner.